LilyArlatto/Vaporeon_Origin-Datapack/README.md

 **-** Fragile (Custom version of fragile makes you have 8 hearts instead of 7.)\
 **-** Aquatic Diet (You cannot eat any meat from land animals.
 Only fruits, veggies, and fish for you.)\
-**-** Too Heavy (Full iron armor and above is too heavy for you and gives a slowness effect if you choose to wear it anyways.)
+**-** Too Heavy (Full iron armor and above is too heavy for you and gives a slowness effect if you choose to wear it anyways.)\
+**-** Heat Sensitivity (Being in hot biomes will give you slowness and weakness 1, being in the nether will start to damage you after 5 minutes.
+Water bottles restore 15 seconds to this timer, to use a water bottle for this purpose you must hold it in your hand and press your secondary action key.)

 ## **Download**
 The download for this origin can be found in [releases](https://github.com/LilyArlatto/Vaporeon_Origin-Datapack/releases).